 - Review the medications you are using

 - Do an examination to determine likely causes of your pain and how your arthritis-pain is affecting you

 - Take blood and/or urine samples and seek blood work ups at the Lab

 - Ask you to get X-rays taken, or other imaging procedures such as a CAT scan (computerized axial tomography) or MRI (magnetic resonance imaging) to see how much joint damage has been done.

 Once the doctor has done these things and reviewed the results of any tests or procedures, the doctor will discuss the findings with you and design a comprehensive management approach for the pain caused by your osteoarthritis or rheumatoid arthritis.

 Which Professionals Can Treat Arthritis Pain?

-A number of different specialists may be involved in the care of a patient with arthritis pain.
+A number of different specialists are caring for patients with arthritis pain.
 A so called pain team can include doctors who specialize in arthritis treatment, surgeons and physical/occupational therapists.
 Their goal is to treat various aspects of arthritis pain and help you learn to manage pain.
 The physician, other health care professionals, and you, the patient, all play an active role in the control of arthritis pain.

 Exactly How Is Arthritis Pain Treated?

 There is no single treatment applicable to everyone suffering from arthritis-pain.
 Your doctor will develop a management plan targeted for you and designed to minimize your specific pain and improve the function of your joints.
 There are several arthritic treatments which may offer short-term pain relief.

 Non-Prescription Meds for Arthritis Pain Treatment --- Because people with osteoarthritis have little inflammation, pain relievers like the benefits from an ibuprofen regimen, can be effective in relieving arthritis-pain.
 Patients with rheumatoid arthritis generally have pain caused by inflammation and often may get pain relief benefits from starting an aspirin regimen, or other non-steroid anti-inflammatory drugs, such as Advil, for example.